You are browsing documentation for an outdated version.

 Every Service that has been defined with a

 (instead of an IP address) will automatically use DNS-based load balancing

-if the name resolves to multiple IP addresses, provided the hostname does not
+if the name resolves to multiple IP addresses.

 The DNS record

 ttl setting (time to live) determines how often the information

 ttl of 0, every request will be resolved using its

 own DNS query.
 Obviously this will have a performance penalty, but the latency of